redteamtrainingreviews/misc-notes/README.md

 # misc-notes
 Just some misc notes

-openvpn-connect.sh -> template to create menu to select multiple OpenVPN options
+openvpn-connect.sh -> template to create menu to pick from multiple OpenVPN options